brunorosilva/CV-BRS/README.md

-# Curriculum Vitae - Bruno Rodrigues Silva
+# Curriculum Vitae - Bruno Rodrigues Silva Chicelli

 This is my official CV. <br>
 It's based on the template available on Overleaf created by Murat Can Karacabey.